How to Apply

-Any student with a bachelor's or master's degree and with a substantial background in the humanities, social sciences or physical sciences is eligible to apply to the doctoral program.
-All candidates for admission must submit an application for admission along with a credentials fee, transcripts of all undergraduate and graduate courses taken and grades earned, three letters of recommendation and Graduate Record Examination scores.
+Any student with a bachelor's or master's degree and with a substantial background in the humanities, social sciences, or physical sciences is eligible to apply to the doctoral program.

-Our application process is now conducted through the University of Illinois' Graduate College Web site.
+Our application process is conducted through the University of Illinois Graduate College website.
 The Graduate College administers all applications to all doctoral programs on our campus.
 It also sets campus rules and protocols for admitting doctoral students.
 Therefore, applying students should carefully review policies set by the Graduate College for admission.
-(See the links below.)

-Students are normally admitted to start the program during the fall term.
-Only under exceptional circumstances are they allowed to begin it in the spring or summer term.
-All material for fall 2018 admission should be submitted by the deadline, December 15, 2018.
+Students are only admitted to start the program during the fall term.
+All application materials for the academic year beginning Fall 2024 should be submitted by the deadline, December 15, 2023.

 Important information for applicants

-The admissions process in the Institute of Communications Research is competitive; that is, all applications are considered at the same time for fall admission (the Institute does not ordinarily admit students at the Spring term).
-The Admissions Committee members typically begin individually reviewing application by mid-December.
-Several University of Illinois fellowship deadlines occur in January.
-Therefore, applications should be received by the December 15 deadline for consideration with regard to these scholarships.
+The admissions process in the Institute of Communications Research is competitive; that is, all applications are considered at the same time for fall admission.
+Applications should be received by the deadline for consideration for both admissions and aid.
 The Committee strives to notify applicants by March 1 of their decisions.
-Since we do not have a rolling admissions process, it is very important that applicants adhere to the December 15 application deadline.
+Since we do not have a rolling admissions process, it is very important that applicants adhere to the December application deadline.

 Applications submitted electronically at the aforementioned Graduate College website are accessible by ICR as soon as the application fee has been paid.
 Applications for which the fee has not been paid, whether paper or electronic, are not released to ICR by the Office of Admissions and Records.